KDE/documentation-develop-kde-org/content/docs/d-bus/using_custom_types_with_dbus.md

 value="*customType*"/>
 ```

-The syntax differs slightly depending on wheter you're using it in a signal/method or in a property (the `.In0` is omitted for properties), but it is fairly straightforward.
+The syntax differs slightly depending on whether you're using it in a signal/method or in a property (the `.In0` is omitted for properties), but it is fairly straightforward.
 The following is an example dealing with the QRect type (it has no relation with the example):

 {{< readfile file="/content/docs/d-bus/using_custom_types_with_dbus/qrect.xml" highlight="xml" >}}